MunchingRabbit/accelerate/README.md

 ## Experience level required
 - [x] Can setup and install MySQL Database, Node, Express and angular-cli
+- [x] Javascript and Typescript literacy is preferable

 ## FAQ
 1) What the hell is this?